-The final stretch brings you to Carmel, where you will check in to your hotel for 2 nights and spend the rest of the day exploring the gorgeous tree lined streets and boutique shops.
+The final stretch brings you to Carmel, where you will check in to your hotel for two nights and spend the rest of the day exploring the gorgeous tree-lined streets and boutique shops.

 Day 5: Day trip to Monterey

-From the Bay itself you can go out a boat and do a spot of Whale watching in the sunshine.
+From the Bay itself, you can go out on a boat and do a spot of Whale watching in the sunshine.
 Another highlight is the enormous clam chowder served in a bread bowl, and the fresh crab sandwiches, both are an absolute delicacy.